 Rent affordability FAQs

 Is 50% of income too much to spend on rent?

 Spending 50% of your income on rent is generally considered too much.
 Most experts advise keeping housing costs around 30% or less of your income so you have enough money for other expenses and savings.

-The 30% rule is just a suggestion, as everyone's situation differs depending on location, available housing, and cost of living.
+The 30% rule is just a suggestion, as everyone's situation differs depending on location, available rental options, housing, and cost of living.
 Making a budget will help you spend the right amount on rent that works best for you.